QuantumUtils/quantum-utils-mathematica/README.md

 The installation places and/or symlinks files in your *`$UserBaseDirectory`/Applications* folder.

-QuantumUtils includes a suiet of unit tests to check if the installed packages are running correctly.
+QuantumUtils includes a suite of unit tests to check if the installed packages are running correctly.
 After installation these tests can be accesed from the package `QUTesting` by running the commands:

     Needs["QUTesting`"];
     RunAllTests[]